 • Screening and treatment for tuberculosis (TB)

-• Screening for Hepatitis B and C
+• Screening for Hepatitis B and Hepatitis C

-• Routine immunizations administered in Clinic
+• Routine immunizations administered in the clinic

-• Some primary care provided in Clinic
+• Some primary care provided in the clinic

 • Smoking cessation treatment